 How to Do Better

-That last advice -- don't overdo it -- is really the key to alien dialog.
+That last advice -- don't overdo it -- is really the key to alien dialogue.
 We need to trust our readers to understand that, although they're reading the story in contemporary English, the characters are speaking something else.
-If concerned about whether our dialog is over the top, a good question to ask ourselves is: If my story were set today in Mexico City, and my characters were sitting around after dinner discussing what to do next (in Spanish), would I be "enhancing" their dialog as much?
+If concerned about whether our dialogue is over the top, a good question to ask ourselves is: If my story were set today in Mexico City, and my characters were sitting around after dinner discussing what to do next (in Spanish), would I be "enhancing" their dialogue as much?

 C.J.
 Cherryh does an excellent job of conveying the sense of a different language, and the entire culture and social relationships that come with it, in her "atevi" novels, and she does so with a very light touch.
 A sprinkling of "untranslatable" words, variations of characters' names in more familiar or more formal forms, and the occasional shift to the impersonal "one" rather than "you" -- these combine to let us know the characters are speaking a very different language, without reducing readability.